Empire Biscuits are simply classic Scottish bakery fare. Two shortbread type biscuits are sandwiched together, topped with icing and a candied cherry.

 Preheat oven to 400˚F (200˚C)

-- Mix the butter and sugar together but do not cream.
+- Mix the butter and sugar together until it forms a homogenous mixture.
 Add the egg and mix well.
-Next add the flour and rub in to a crumbly consistency.
+Next add the flour until it forms a crumbly consistency.

-- Turn onto a floured surface and rub to make a smooth dough.
+- Turn onto a floured surface and form into a smooth dough.
+Do not overwork the dough.
 Roll out quite thinly (about 1/8") and cut into rounds with a cookie cutter.

 - Coat the tops with confectioner's sugar mixed with milk or water (to a thick, but runny consistency as in the photo below).